This document outlines standards, structure, tone, and best practices for Fuchsia documentation.

 File and directory names should be lowercase, and separate words with hyphens, not underscores.
 Use only standard ASCII alphanumeric characters in file and directory names.
 If the file name contains a command with an underscore, then you can include the underscore.

 General guidance on style and tone

 Keep sentences short and concrete.
-Using punctuation allows your reader to follow instructions or and understand concepts.
-Also, short sentences are much easier to translate.
+Using punctuation allows your reader to follow instructions and understand concepts.
+Also, short sentences are easier to translate.

 Know your audience.
 Define your audience before you write a document.
 Knowing your audience allows you to understand what information your audience should be familiar with.
 When a document is meant for a more advanced audience, state that up front and let users know that as a prerequisite before reading your document.